 You’ve been asking more and more about wedding planning.
 2018 was to be an exciting year as Ridge and I prepared to say ‘I do’ and promise the rest of our lives to each other September 9th.
 It was a crazy, stressful and exciting time.

 But then things came to a screeching halt.
 Ridge and I had hit 3 months from our date and you could say we were entering the ‘intense’ phase in the wedding planning process- meeting with vendors, sending invitations, coordinating a million details with the venue.
 Towards the end of one of these ‘wedding intensive’ weeks Ridge and I got into an argument.
-It wasn’t a significant one or I didn’t think it was (it had to with when to switch his plates and insurance over to North Carolina), but then he told me he wanted a break.
-It took me completely by surprise; it would have been hard to hear under any circumstances but given where we were with wedding planning I was a mixture of upset and angry.
+It wasn’t a significant one or I didn’t think it was, but then he told me he wanted a break.
+It took me completely by surprise; it would have been hard to hear under any circumstances but given where we were I was a mixture of upset and angry.
 The smaller argument turned into a bigger one, Ridge told me he was leaving and packed up.
 I called and asked if we could work it out, if we could see someone to work through things, but his mind was made.

 As I started to tell close friends and family, their big question was why?
 Why did he leave so suddenly?
 I thought you guys were great??